valera-rozuvan/load-directory-mu/README.md

 a "reduced version" of it's bigger implementations = )

 ## Installing
-To install this library, save this file to a directory in your `load-path` (you can view the current `load-path` using "C-h v load-path" within Emacs), then add the following line to your .emacs start up file:
+To install this library, save the file `load-directory-mu.el` to a directory in your `load-path` (you can view the current `load-path` using "C-h v load-path" within Emacs), then add the following line to your .emacs start up file: